This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 Once we had played with the light, we moved on to the next themed zone.

-And the first thing that caught my kids’ eyes were the slides.
+And the first thing that caught my kids’ eyes was the slides.
 The friction slides to be more precise.
 There are 3 slides made of different materials and with different surfaces.
 Kids have the mission of finding out through going down each slide, which one has the most friction.

 This area of the London Science Museum’s WonderLab is designed for kids over 1m in height, just so you know.
 During busy times there is a queue so there are sessions of 3 minutes each.